512jay/100DaysOfCodePython/AmazonPriceTracker/readme.md

 Apparently lxml just needs to be installed in the environment for BeautifulSoup to be able to use it.
 I removed the import after PyCharm complained about it not being used and the parser still works.

+While working on this project I had to brush up on [environmental variables](https://www.geeksforgeeks.org/python-os-environ-object/) again.